RTMAAI/CO600-Musical-Analysis/README.md

 * Nodes have to be added to each 'Channel Hierarchy', would be nice to add a beat detection to just a drum channel, etc.
 * Further documentation on development and making pull requests
 * As always try to optimize each node further, and reduce memory leakage.

+## Issues and feedback

+We welcome any feedback and issues against our repository, we are final year university students, so are always looking to improve!